 GHC/CHC conducts training in Ethiopia for physicians and nurses to begin drug-resistant TB treatment there, and Ethiopian medical workers travel to Cambodia for additional hands-on training from GHC/CHC staff.

 Recruitment in CAMELIA trial continues, nearing goal of 660 patients.

 |2007||James Nachtwey's photo exhibit at the United Nations, "A World Free of TB," spotlights the efforts of the CHC.

-To provide universal access to drugs for MDR TB, CHC develops a countrywide treatment plan at the request of the National TB Program, and receives Green Light Status from the World Health Organization to obtain low-cost drugs for the program.
+To provide universal access to drugs for drug-resistant TB, CHC develops a countrywide treatment plan at the request of the National TB Program, and receives Green Light Status from the World Health Organization to obtain low-cost drugs for the program.

 The CAMELIA trial recruits its 382nd patient.

 |2006||CHC opens Maddox Chivan Children's Center (MCCC) in Phnom Penh, with the support of Angelina Jolie, providing a new model of integrated medical care, education, and social support to children infected or affected by AIDS.
 Marie-Pierre Fernandez leads this effort as its director.

 Cambodian National TB Program officially adopts CHC treatment model country-wide.